 - Women tend to take time off work to have babies and care for loved ones.
 As such, they tend to experience peak pay earlier in their career than men.
 Due to the gender pay gap, a woman will have $320,000 less in savings by age 67 than a man of the same age, according to one report.

-- Women live 6.7 years longer on average (and therefor need our money to last longer than for men)
+- Women live 6.7 years longer on average (and therefore need our money to last longer than for men)

 - Women tend to be less aggressive about asking for raises, promotions and other career events.
 Case in point: In one study of students graduating with master’s degrees from Carnegie Mellon, the men’s starting salaries were more than $4,000 higher than the women’s, on average.
 The university’s career services department strongly advised all students to negotiate for their starting salary.
 Only 7 percent of women asked for more money than the initial offer, while 57 percent of men did — 8 times more often.

 Because of these realities, women’s investing and savings needs are different than men’s, Ellevest argues.
 Therefore, all those online retirement calculators (for which the results tend to be so freaking depressing, most of us avoid them like last season’s jeans, myself included) and gender-neutral retirement products are not an accurate fit for both men and women.
-This from Ellevest.com:
+This graph below is from

 The very first thing I noticed about Ellevest is that it looks good.
 The site is clean, easy-to-use, and it is easy on the eyes.
 Is this important — or is it just gussied up marketing to dumb women?
 Well, I don’t think women are dumb, and I will give Sallie the benefit of doubt and assume she doesn’t either.
 The reality is this: Women and men respond to different marketing.
 Women statistically have not responded well to gender-neutral marketing, which is one of the reasons why we don’t invest as much as we should, or we want to.
 As I am fond of saying: Whatever works.

 Ellevest gives you six investment routes to chose from (you can choose them all, and then rank them based on what your priorities are).
-These include retirement, building that emergency fund, starting a business, owning a home and having a kid — money goals women actually have.
+These include money goals women actually have:

 What are Ellevest’s fees?
 How much does Ellevest charge?